koenraijer/koencodes/src/routes/blog/211211-code-highlighting.md

 ## Layouts

-If you've ever worked with <a href="https://jekyllrb.com" target="_blank" rel="noopener">Jekyll</a>, you'll probably be familiar already with the way MDsveX layouts work.
+If you've ever worked with <a href="https://jekyllrb.com" target="_blank" rel="noopener">Jekyll</a>, you're probably already familiar with the way MDsveX layouts work.
 1. Create a layout file with a `<slot>` element where the Markdown comes.
 2. Reference the layout file in the frontmatter of your `.md` file.